iliuta/ftms/README.md

 ## Features I'm thinking about

 - Control the machine resistance (ERG mode).
 I tried to implement this but for some reason it doesn't work.
 I'm still digging into it.
-- Training session editor (for the moment, the training sessions are manually defined files in `lib/training-sessions/`)
-- User preferences: FTP, max heart rate, etc (hardcoded for the moment)

 ## Getting Started